-Whether it’s a creating a team or player, or designing a new playbook to fit your preferred playstyle, having the ability get creative and create your own things has consistently been one of the most enjoyable and fan favorite parts of the Madden franchise over the years.
+Whether it’s creating a team or player, or designing a new playbook to fit your preferred playstyle, having the ability to get creative and create your own things has consistently been one of the most enjoyable parts of the Madden franchise over the years for fans.

 Creating your own team can be a very fun and rewarding experience, as you watch and/or control a team that you created every aspect of from the name to the logo take an NFL game and hopefully even take home the win.

 Different entries into the Madden video game series have various levels of customization available to you throughout the game.

 In Madden 23 specifically, while you can’t create a team name, uniform, stadium, and logo from scratch like you can in other editions, there is still a way that you can add a team to the league and watch them play on an NFL field via the game’s Franchise Mode.

 So, if you’re looking to spice up your game and give it a bit of uniqueness by adding a new team to the league, you’re in luck, as in today’s article we’ll go over how to create a team in Madden 23.

 Madden 23 does not have a full-blown “create a team” feature that can be found in other editions of the game.
 However, while that means you can’t create a team from scratch, there is still a fun workaround to add a new team to the league in the form of relocation teams in Franchise Mode.

 Relocation teams are a set of pre-included fictional team names, logos, and uniforms available to you in Madden’s Franchise Mode.
 You can access these new teams by relocating your team to a new city and changing the name as you make that move.